DylanMeeus/springboot_jwt_blog/_posts/2015-12-23-what-3-security-stories-of-2015-can-teach-you-about-security-in-2016.markdown

 * Horizontal: Adding more instances (virtual servers) to your infrastructure
 * Vertical: Adding instances with more capacity—more memory, higher I/O performance

 Using these two scaling techniques in unison, you can distribute traffic to several different instances, load balancing and dispersing the attack over a wider area.
-The means that a) the attackers have to use more and more of their own resources to achieve their objective, and b) you have more time to analyze the attack and respond.
+This means that a) the attackers have to use more and more of their own resources to achieve their objective, and b) you have more time to analyze the attack and respond.

 AWS lets you set up [auto scaling](http://docs.aws.amazon.com/AutoScaling/latest/DeveloperGuide/WhatIsAutoScaling.html), setting up a desired capacity for your infrastructure, but also a scaling target you are willing to hit when the load increases during an attack (or if you suddenly become *really* popular).